MELDProject/meld_graph/README.md

 In addition to lesion segmentation, the models also contain auxiliary distance regression and hemisphere classification losses.

 For more information check our manuscripts:
-- the manuscript describing the original MELD FCD pipeline and dataset[link](https://academic.oup.com/brain/advance-article/doi/10.1093/brain/awac224/6659752)
+- the manuscript describing the original MELD FCD pipeline and dataset [link](https://academic.oup.com/brain/advance-article/doi/10.1093/brain/awac224/6659752)
 - the manuscript describing the updated graph-based model [link](https://arxiv.org/abs/2306.01375)
+- the preprint describing MELD Graph performance and interpretable reports [link](todo)

 ## Disclaimer